 A ketogenic diet is about as low-carb as you can go.
 Most people split it up by macronutrient ratio – the percentage of carbs, protein, and fat they eat in a day.
 As a general rule, a keto diet typically has:

 - 65-80% fat

 You’ll notice the carbs are very low.
 For most people, keto means eating under 50 grams of carbs a day.
-That’s because you have to stop feeding your body carbs to coax it into ketosis – running on fat for your main energy source.
+That’s because you have to stop feeding your body carbs to coax it into ketosis – a fat-burning metabolic state where you use fat for your main energy source.

 Let’s recap the basics of a keto diet: